By Jody McCutcheon

 - No matter what, do NOT get a smart meter – these put high levels of 5G radiation right in your home

-- Join the growing numbers of dissenters.
+- Join the growing numbers of dissenters against the dangers of 5G.
 Get active with them here.

 - Do as the Hawaiians have done and threaten smart meter and 5G tech installers with liability.
 You can learn how to do that here.